 Since many people already have enough trouble sleeping in the first place, adding back issues into the mix can make for a stressful night.
-But the good news is that learning how to sleep with lower back pain can make a huge difference.
+But the good news is that adopting the 6 tips below on how to sleep with lower back pain can make a huge difference.

 Sleeping and Lower Back Pain

 According to the National Sleep Foundation, regular episodes of low back pain can cause a person to sleep more lightly than they normally would and wake up more frequently during the night.

 To make things simple, let’s look at the biggest “dos” of how to sleep with lower back pain…

 7 Tips on Sleeping with Low Back pain: